torvalds2010/docs-1/docs/explorer-kit/gui/position.md

 # Position view

 The Underwater GPS GUI is web based.
 Using your favorite web browser, go the IP address as defined [here](../hardware.md).
-We currently support and recommended Chrome, Firefox and Safari.
+We currently support and recommend Chrome, Firefox and Safari.

 !!! attention
     Internet Explorer is not supported as of now.